sahilsaxena21/Micorosoft_case_competition/README.md

 *	Personalized shopping experiences are delivered through **tailored product recommendations** to optimally support the customer through the **“active evaluation”** phase to maximize probability of arriving at the [moment of commitment](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/Customer%20Journey%20Theoretical%20Framework.pdf).
 It will also be designed to trigger new [moments of inspiration](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/Customer%20Journey%20Theoretical%20Framework.pdf)

-## Product Vision
+## Next Steps
-Please refer to the [Sample Dashboard](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/Sample%20Dashboard.pdf) that illustrates the potential features that can be added to the app and the insights it'll provide to our target customer.
+Please refer to the [Sample Dashboard](https://github.com/sahilsaxena21/case_competition_microsoft/blob/master/Sample%20Dashboard.pdf) that illustrates the potential features that can be added to the app and the potential insights it'll unlock for our target customer.